marc2332/bliss/doc/docs/config_undulator.md

 BLISS has a motor controller exporting axes from ESRF insertion devices.

 * `ds_name` has to be the fully qualified name of the corresponding Tango server.
 * `period`: period in mm of the undulator.
-Read from config
+Read from config (Usually the number in undulator name)
 * `alpha`: alpha is a magic parameter used for undulator calibration.
-Read from config
+Read from config (To be set by BL staff or undulator group member)

-For each axis the corresponding Tango attribute names for position, velocity and acceleration have to be specified.
+For each axis, the corresponding Tango attribute names for position, velocity and acceleration have to be specified.

+!!!note
+    `ESRF_Undulator` controller is a `NoSettingsAxis`, i.e. the parameters like velocity, accelerations are not configured in Beacon but read from Tango DS.

 There are 2 ways to do that: